opendocsg/opendoc-supreme-court-judgements/2019_SGCA_14/report.md

 5       The appellant, Mr Abhilash s/o Kunchian Krishnan (“Mr Abhilash”) is a minority shareholder of the second respondent, a company incorporated in Singapore called JCS-Vanetec Pte Ltd (“JCSV”).
 The first respondent, Mr Yeo Hock Huat (“Mr Yeo”), is the majority shareholder of JCSV.

 6       Mr Abhilash is a businessman in the aerospace industry who had set up two companies, Vanilla International (S) Pte Ltd and Vanilla Aviation Pte Ltd (“Vanilla Aviation”).
-Sometime in 2003, he intended to launch a business to manufacture stator vanes and other related parts for the aerospace industry in India.[\[note: 1\]](#Ftn_1)
+Sometime in 2003, he intended to launch a business to manufacture stator vanes and other related parts for the aerospace industry in India.[^1]

 7       Mr Yeo is an engineer and entrepreneur, with more than 20 years of experience in the equipment and machine manufacturing industry.
 Over the years, he started up and developed several engineering companies.
 One such company was JCS Automation Pte Ltd, which specialised in the manufacture of precision cleaning ultrasonic equipment.
-Its business was eventually transferred to JCS-Echigo Pte Ltd (“JCS-Echigo”) in 1999.[\[note: 2\]](#Ftn_2)
+Its business was eventually transferred to JCS-Echigo Pte Ltd (“JCS-Echigo”) in 1999.[^2]

 8       At the end of 2003, Mr Abhilash was introduced to Mr Yeo by some common friends.
 Mr Yeo was keen on branching into the aerospace industry.
-The two decided to do business together, setting up JCSV in 2004 (named JCS-Vanilla Pte Ltd at the time of incorporation).[\[note: 3\]](#Ftn_3)
+The two decided to do business together, setting up JCSV in 2004 (named JCS-Vanilla Pte Ltd at the time of incorporation).[^3]

 9       Initially, the 10,000 shares in JCSV were held as follows: 50.99% by Mr Yeo, 49% by Mr Abhilash (through Vanilla Aviation), and 0.01% by Ms Elise Hong (an officer of JCS-Echigo).
 Thereafter, JCSV issued more shares, resulting in changes in the parties’ respective shareholdings.
 Currently, JCSV has 550,000 issued shares.
-Mr Yeo holds 78.8%, Mr Abhilash holds 13.9%, while one of Mr Yeo’s companies, JCS Group Co Ltd (“JCS Group”), holds the balance 7.3%.[\[note: 4\]](#Ftn_4) Mr Abhilash claims that this dilution in his shareholding was an attempt by Mr Yeo to cut him out of JCSV, but Mr Yeo claims that this was due to capital injections that he had made into JCSV.[\[note: 5\]](#Ftn_5)
+Mr Yeo holds 78.8%, Mr Abhilash holds 13.9%, while one of Mr Yeo’s companies, JCS Group Co Ltd (“JCS Group”), holds the balance 7.3%.[^4] Mr Abhilash claims that this dilution in his shareholding was an attempt by Mr Yeo to cut him out of JCSV, but Mr Yeo claims that this was due to capital injections that he had made into JCSV.[^5]

 10     One capital injection is of particular interest in this appeal.
-On 20 November 2015, Mr Yeo (through JCS Group) injected $1.5m into JCSV in exchange for 40,000 shares.[\[note: 6\]](#Ftn_6) This capital injection was significant because Mr Abhilash, both below and on appeal, claimed that the subscription of the 40,000 shares for payment of $1.5m was at an “implied price” of $37.50 per share.
+On 20 November 2015, Mr Yeo (through JCS Group) injected $1.5m into JCSV in exchange for 40,000 shares.[^6] This capital injection was significant because Mr Abhilash, both below and on appeal, claimed that the subscription of the 40,000 shares for payment of $1.5m was at an “implied price” of $37.50 per share.

 11     Historically, JCSV has been a loss-making company.
 The audited financial statements for financial year 2007 to financial year 2015 show that JCSV has had negative earnings after tax in every single year except two – 2011 and 2015.
-The earnings after tax for these two years were fairly modest – $32,879 and $113,661 respectively – while the annual net losses between 2010 and 2014 were more substantial averaging around $400,000.[\[note: 7\]](#Ftn_7) The unaudited management accounts for financial year 2016, and January to May 2017 also indicate losses.[\[note: 8\]](#Ftn_8) Mr Abhilash does not contend otherwise.
+The earnings after tax for these two years were fairly modest – $32,879 and $113,661 respectively – while the annual net losses between 2010 and 2014 were more substantial averaging around $400,000.[^7] The unaudited management accounts for financial year 2016, and January to May 2017 also indicate losses.[^8] Mr Abhilash does not contend otherwise.

 ### Procedural history

 12     Mr Abhilash initially brought this action against JCSV and Mr Yeo, alleging that Mr Yeo had conducted the affairs of JCSV in a manner oppressive to him, and in disregard of his interests as a shareholder within the meaning of s 216(1) of the Companies Act (Cap 50, 2006 Rev Ed) (“the Act”).
-Mr Abhilash sought an order that his shareholding in JCSV be purchased by Mr Yeo on a fair market valuation.[\[note: 9\]](#Ftn_9)
+Mr Abhilash sought an order that his shareholding in JCSV be purchased by Mr Yeo on a fair market valuation.[^9]

 13     On the first day of the trial, the parties reached an agreement that Mr Yeo would purchase Mr Abhilash’s shares.
 The trial on Mr Yeo’s liability for oppression under s 216(1) of the Act thus did not proceed.
 The parties recorded a consent order dated 19 October 2017 to the effect that the issue of liability for minority oppression would be dispensed with, and that the court shall proceed to determine, at the trial, the fair market valuation of JCSV for the purposes of sale and purchase of Mr Abhilash’s shares in JCSV (“the Consent Order”).
-Consequently, the trial proceeded for the sole purpose of examining the expert evidence that the parties had adduced to determine the valuation of JCSV, and flowing from that how much Mr Yeo ought to pay Mr Abhilash for his shares in JCSV.[\[note: 10\]](#Ftn_10)
+Consequently, the trial proceeded for the sole purpose of examining the expert evidence that the parties had adduced to determine the valuation of JCSV, and flowing from that how much Mr Yeo ought to pay Mr Abhilash for his shares in JCSV.[^10]

 ### The Shanghai Ossen offer

 14     Mr Abhilash’s case on appeal is largely premised on an offer by a third-party to purchase all the shares in JCSV for $50m.
-Mr Abhilash claims that this offer was the best evidence of JCSV’s market value, and that the Judge erred in disregarding it.[\[note: 11\]](#Ftn_11)
+Mr Abhilash claims that this offer was the best evidence of JCSV’s market value, and that the Judge erred in disregarding it.[^11]

 15     The offer was from a Chinese entity named Shanghai Ossen Aviation Technology Co, Ltd (“Shanghai Ossen”).
-Shanghai Ossen was described by Mr Yeo as part of a conglomerate with annual sales exceeding RMB10b, and which has won major scientific and technological awards.[\[note: 12\]](#Ftn_12) Between 2015 and 2016, Mr Yeo was involved in discussions with Shanghai Ossen regarding the possibility of the latter acquiring JCSV.
+Shanghai Ossen was described by Mr Yeo as part of a conglomerate with annual sales exceeding RMB10b, and which has won major scientific and technological awards.[^12] Between 2015 and 2016, Mr Yeo was involved in discussions with Shanghai Ossen regarding the possibility of the latter acquiring JCSV.
 As a result of their discussions, two key documents were produced.

 16     The first is a Memorandum of Understanding sent by way of email on 10 September 2015.
-Among other things, the Memorandum of Understanding provided as follows:[\[note: 13\]](#Ftn_13)
+Among other things, the Memorandum of Understanding provided as follows:[^13]

 (a)     Mr Yeo and Mr Abhilash, as sellers, intended to sell “certain percentage shares” of JCSV, while Shanghai Ossen, as buyer, intended to acquire such shares.